spinnaker/spinnaker/_site/README.md

 ### Homepage
 The homepage content is split into a number of markdown files to make it easy to edit despite jekyll's template limitations.
-- `_includes/tagline.txt` contains the (plain) text displayed underneath the Falcor logo
+- `_includes/tagline.txt` contains the (plain) text displayed underneath the spinnaker logo
 - `_includes/homepage-key-feature-1` through 3 contain, form left to right, the three key feature snippets displayed right under the hero banner (the large black banner)
 - `_includes/homepage.md` contains the main content (after the 3 key features widget) for the rest of the homepage